Steelers backups keep Browns 0-for-2017

 The Browns rallied, took the Steelers to the wire, but couldn’t come all the way back for their first win.

+“This is going to stay next to my name, this organization’s name, this team’s name for the rest of our lives,” said Browns head coach Hue Jackson.
+“Nobody wants that.
+I can’t do anything about it.
+We tried.
+We didn’t do it.
+We didn’t finish.
+We’ll wear it until we can take it off, but we’ll take it off soon.
+I promise you that.”

-The Steelers jumped out to a 14-0 lead, but the Browns came back to tie the score at 21-21.
+The Steelers jumped out to a 14-0 lead, but the Browns came back to tie the score at 21 early in the third quarter.
 However, JuJu Smith-Schuster’s 96-yard kickoff return on the ensuing kickoff put the Steelers back up 28-21 and the Browns could only add a 51-yard field goal and fell short once again.

 The Browns had their chances in the fourth quarter, but a fumble by Duke Johnson Jr. at the Pittsburgh 31, a DeShone Kizer interception by Sean Davis at the Cleveland 47, and a dropped fourth-and-2 pass by Corey Coleman at the Pittsburgh 11 kept the Browns from winning their first game.